 Most times simply dusting off the surface will do.
 Occasionally you may need to wash away any noticeable dirt and grime — use a gentle biodegradable cleaner and warm water and take care to not saturate the surface.
 Be sure to rinse afterwards with clean water and then let the piece dry completely.
 Avoid using harsh cleaners or solvents that are hard to rinse away and may actually prevent the paint from adhering.

-There may be rare times when you’ll need to sand to remove any loose paint, rust, and other surface debris, or when the surface is very glossy or made of melamine or laminate.
+There may be rare times when you’ll need to sand to remove any loose paint, rust, and other surface debris.
 Use fine grit sandpaper and remember to change your piece out when it becomes clogged — a fresh sheet makes the task at hand easier to accomplish.
 Be sure to wipe away any sanding dust.

 If you are painting wood that has knots or open grain, apply clear shellac to block any tannins that can bleed up through your new paint layers.
 This can be particularly true for pine, oak, and certain mahoganies.
 Clear shellac should also be used if your piece was repaired with wood fillers or spackling, touched up with a stain pen, previously finished with a non-permanent wood stain, or exposed to nicotine and smoke, soot stains, water rings, coffee and tea stains, permanent markers, saline stains, etc. — this will create a barrier to help ensure your newly painted piece will look its best.
 It locks in unpleasant odors too!
 Shellac is easy to apply — simply wipe on one or two thin coats with a cloth pad.
 Shellac dries in minutes, and then you can get on with your painting.

-If you’re painting hard or slick surfaces, such as melamine, laminate, ceramic, or shiny plastic, you’ll need a bit of patience.
-First give the surface a light but thorough sanding with fine grit sandpaper.
-Then apply a thin coat of Chalk Paint® (diluted with about 20% water) and let it dry at least 24 hours before applying your next full coat.
+If you’re painting hard or slick surfaces, such as melamine, laminate, ceramic tile, or shiny plastic, you’ll need a bit of patience.
+First give the surface a thorough cleaning with a liquid TSP-substitute cleaner (the phosphate-free formula).
+This type of cleaner is also a good choice for kitchen cabinets because you'll be surprised at how grimy cabinets can get.
+A soft abrasive pad will make this task go easy.
+Then apply a thin coat of Chalk Paint® and let it dry at least 24 hours before applying your next full coat.
 At first you might think that the paint will never cover completely, but as soon as you add a second layer, you’ll see a nice result.

 Step-by-Step: Applying Chalk Paint®